-In 2010, a handful of runners set out for a run leaving their bags behind in Tim’s apartment.
+In 2010, a handful of runners set out for a run, leaving their bags behind in Tim’s apartment…

-We are now the largest running club in London that is COMPLETELY free and not funded or affiliated to a sports retailer.
+We are now the largest running club in London that is free and not funded or affiliated to a sports retailer.
 Unlike many other running clubs which can feel cliquey and elitist, we welcome everyone from absolute beginners to seasoned marathon runners.
 Nothing beats the endorphin rush after a run and the joy of meeting like minded people with a common interest so what’s stopping you… come and join the fun!

 London’s best running club!
 Got here for the first time, people were so friendly and helpful.
 Can’t wait for next time.
 X

-Group of the year award 2013
+Group of the year Award 2013

-Club founder Tim Navin-Jones collected the award for “Run England group of the year” after London City Runners showed remarkable growth in the past 12 months by exceeding 2500 registered participants.
+Club founder Tim Navin-Jones collected the award for “Run England group of the year”, after London City Runners showed remarkable growth in the preceding 12 months by exceeding 2500 registered participants.
 The award was presented by Mara Yamauchi who finished 6th in the 2008 Olympic Marathon and also gave an insightful talk to the audience of 80 about her career and the importance of preparation at all levels of sport.
 Tim Navin-Jones commented on the award by saying “It was a huge honour to receive this award amongst such inspirational people.
-It’s been a great source of encouragement for our volunteers to be recognised by England Athletics in this way”.
+It’s been a great source of encouragement for our volunteers to be recognised by England Athletics in this way”. ”

-The club has also won volunteering awards for ‘Participation Project of the Year’ and for the highly coveted ‘Club of the Year’ in 2014 from London Awards for Sport & Physical Activity.
+London City Runners has also won volunteering awards for ‘Participation Project of the Year’ and for the highly coveted ‘Club of the Year’ in 2014 from London Awards for Sport & Physical Activity.

 Most recently we also won Running Club of the Year 2017 from Men’s Running Magazine, a nationwide magazine in which 1000s of readers voted.